French national reference center for rare diseases in ophthalmology (OPHTARA)

 75015 Paris

-At the Georges-Pompidou european hospital, the reference center for rare diseases in ophtalmology (OPHTARA) in brief …
+At the Georges-Pompidou european hospital, the reference center for rare eye diseases (OPHTARA) in brief …